-How to Get More Therapy Clients Using Email Marketing
+How to Get More Therapy Clients with healthcare Email Marketing

 Starting a Therapy Practice

-Usually, a behavioral therapist's salary depends on the number of hours they can work with clients directly.
+Usually, a clinician's salary depends on the number of hours they can work with clients directly.
 It's a good practice for anyone who's starting a therapy practice, to calculate how many hours a week they can dedicate to working with clients.

 That can give you an idea of how many clients a week you could handle.
 While it's great to be realistic about your availability, the downside of this method is that you're limited by the business structure in which you trade your time for money.